 How to Make Sushi Rice

-• Rice cooker
+• Rice cooker (or small saucepan for stovetop cooking)

 • Measuring cup (larger than 1 cup)

-• Large bowl or tray
+• Large bowl or wooden bowl (sushi oke)

-• Large bamboo (or wooden) spoon
+• Large bamboo spoon or wooden spoon (rice paddle)

 • Kitchen sink